arosbio/cpsign_docs/docs/source/sections/publish_models.md

 docker run -p 80:8080 -u jetty [YOUR TAG]
 ```

-The web server is by default listening on port `8080` and here we forward port 80 to 8080 so we can simply interact with it using your web browser.
+The web server is by default listening on port `8080` and in the above line we forward port `80` to `8080` so you can interact with it using your web browser without specifying a custom port.
 E.g. to check that it is running enter `localhost/api/v2/health` or `localhost/api/v2/modelInfo` in your browser.

 #### Tags
 Apart from the three different server types, which is dictated by the type of model you wish to deploy there are different tags depending on the *flavor* (See [Introduction](#introduction)).
 The tags with suffix `-full` includes the Swagger UI and the Draw UI, whereas the tags without the suffix are the more lightweight images that lack these additional resources.